• Home

 ChartExpo charts are available both in Google Sheets and Microsoft Excel.
 Please use the following CTA’s to install the tool of your choice and create beautiful visualizations in a few clicks in your favorite tool.

 Let’s say you want to do a customer satisfaction survey.
-First, let’s have a look at the questions which you have asked customers:
+First, let’s have a look at the questions that you have asked customers:

 • How much satisfied are you with the reliability of the product?